With one foot in the world of social work and the other in the world of photography,

 When I was living on Spadina Road I had an awesome perennial garden in front of our home.
 One winter the earth never froze and the flowers were beginning to bud in January.

-“One Planet: Harnessing Hope” is my latest work about what some multi-faith and multi cultural groups are doing to help the environmental situation we are experiencing.
+“One Planet: Harnessing Hope” is my latest work about what some multi-faith and multi cultural groups are doing to help the environmental situation we are all experiencing.
+I partnered with Dr. Lucy Cummings, the E.D. of “Faith & the Common Good” & “Greening Sacred Spaces” in this endeavor.
 We are all in this together.
 We are one.